Determining Decedent’s Surviving Spouse’s Marital Interest

 Washington handles this problem by providing that for community property that is not the subject of a Community Property Agreement between the spouses:

-- All of the spouses’ community property (that is, both spouses’ one-half shares) is to be included in the Descendant’s estate for purposes of probate, with the Descendant’s one-half share being subject to his or her disposition and the surviving spouse’s one-half share ultimately being confirmed to him/her (RCW 11.02.070), and
+- All of the spouses’ community property (that is, both spouses’ one-half shares) is to be included in the Decedent’s estate for purposes of probate, with the Decedent’s one-half share being subject to his or her disposition and the surviving spouse’s one-half share ultimately being confirmed to him/her (RCW 11.02.070), and

-- The surviving spouse (or his/her written designee) is entitled to manage the community property in the Descendant’s probate estate regardless of any provision in the Descendant’s Will to the contrary (RCW 11.28.030).
+- The surviving spouse (or his/her written designee) is entitled to manage the community property in the Decedent’s probate estate regardless of any provision in the Decedent’s Will to the contrary (RCW 11.28.030).